-I know you want to do the very best for your baby, but there is no one right way and there is no right and wrong in parenting.
+I know you want to do the very best for your baby, but there is no one right way, and there is no right and wrong in parenting.
 There are many cultures on this planet and children throughout the centuries have survived them all: different customs and languages.

-True, it’s wrong to let a child starve or sleep outside in the cold without shelter, but I don’t see that as your problem.
-Your problem is that you are so concerned about doing the “right” thing and not confusing the baby that they risk creating an artificial cocoon around the baby that may interfere with his development.
-And, it’s driving you nuts with unnecessary worry.
+True, it’s wrong to let a child starve or sleep outside in the cold without shelter, but I don’t see that as the specific problem.
+The problem is that parents are so concerned about doing the “right” thing and not confusing the baby that they risk creating an artificial cocoon around the baby that may interfere with his development.
+And, it’s driving them nuts with unnecessary worry.
 Babies can learn to adapt if presented with choices and different situations.

 For example, as adults, it is important that we know how to adjust to the personalities of our supervisors, team leaders, coworkers, and top managers.
 Will they all be on the same page, all the time?
 Will they all have the same personality?
 Will they all be ethical like robots preprogrammed to only act in a certain way?
 Nope.
-They will each be individuals with all the idiosyncrasies that implies in the normal workplace.
+They will each be an individual with all the idiosyncrasies that implies in the normal workplace, school, or community gathering.

 Now, how does that concern a several months old baby or a toddler and cultural and linguistic differences?
-Some books insist that the baby sleep in the same place every night: their bed and on their back.
+Some books insist that the baby sleep in the same place every night, their bed, and on their back.
 Daddy thinks that the baby loves sleeping on his arm all night, mommy is sure that the baby is safer in a crib like the books advise.
 So what’s up?
-The baby has learned at the young age of 2 months that granny who smells of jasmine puts him on his tummy on her lap and he feels safe and falls asleep.
+The baby has learned at the young age of a few months that granny who smells of jasmine puts him on his tummy on her lap and he feels safe and falls asleep.
 His daddy lays him on his arm in an awkward slant, but his heartbeat and shaving cologne are wonderful, and he sleeps just fine there.
 Mommy puts him on his back, but he is right beside her and can hear her heartbeat.
 But, the baby is sleeping in all those positions.
 In other words, the little fellow has already learned to adapt to different situations… just like he will have to adapt when he eventually leaves the house and enters the wild workforce with different personalities and expectations.

-What is wrong is that people in our mono-linguistic culture can make a living writing books that proclaim there is a better way to do it and it is stressing out the mommies.
+What is wrong is that people in our mono-linguistic culture can make a living writing books that proclaim there is a better way to do everything and it is stressing out the parents.
 Dr. Spock drove a generation insane with his theories on child rearing.
 Thank goodness the children survived him.